-Where to buy bamboo flooring
+Chapter 5: Where to buy bamboo flooring

 Bamboo used to be a specialty item you had to order online.
 Today, most flooring stores will give you bamboo options.
 I have an article on the pros and cons of buying flooring at different stores.
 That may be worth reading if you’re undecided.

 A quick summary: If you know what you want (hopefully this guide helped), you could consider online to save money.
 This is especially true if you plan on getting a floating flooring and installing it yourself.
-If you’d like a little more advice or suggestion, local stores or even big box stores in some cases may be your best best.
+If you’d like a little more advice or suggestion, local stores or even big box stores in some cases might be your best best.
 I’d definitely recommend a local store if you have a more complicated installation job or situation and would like advice on installation and flooring in general.

 Captain’s parting words